My honest, non-sponsored review of the Vitruvian Trainer+

 Two mentions of returns, both pretty standard legal boilerplate:

 I forgot where I found this (I think Reddit?) but you are responsible for paying return shipping when you return the product.
 Vitruvian certainly doesn’t make this clear to the buyer for some reason!
-I paid about $170 for UPS to return the 100-lb unit and 40-lb Pro Kit (Vitruvian has not received it yet).
+I paid about $170 for UPS to return the 100-lb unit and 40-lb Pro Kit.

 It would cost nothing to add a sentence on the main page saying the buyer is responsible for return shipping.
-I don’t even think it’s terribly unfair, but I think it’s a scummy move to try to hide it.
+I don’t even think it’s unfair to ask the customer to pay to return something this heavy, but I think it’s a scummy move to try to hide it.
 Fitness companies love screwing their customers with hidden fees and legalese as much as car dealerships and this plus the Affirm issue didn’t give me confidence I was dealing with the most honest company.

 Despite all of this, I was desperate for something to work, so I pulled the trigger.
 I should have listed to my gut.